-While the methodology used in this assessment has some limitations, the information gathered from the different information sources presents a consistent picture of a community developed around its use of the available natural resources for food production.
+While the methodology used in this assessment has some limitations, the information gathered from the different information sources presents a consistent picture of a small community supporting a large rural catchment.
 The most significant HAIL activities affecting the area are considered to have been identified and any individual sites or activities that may have been missed are unlikely to have a significant impact on the outcomes of this assessment, or broad scale decisions about future development.

-The available information, and past experience with investigation and remediation of contaminated land has been used to define a relative constraint to development with regard to ground contamination.
-The results of this assessment show that the majority of the land identified as being potentially affected by a HAIL activity is likely to present a low constraint to development.
-These areas may exhibit widespread but low concentrations of contamination, with smaller areas of potentially more significant contamination within them.
-Areas of potentially medium and high development constraint are typically located in established industrial parts of the structure plan area, and are local in scale.
+The available information, and past experience with investigation and remediation of contaminated land has been used to define an overall constraint to development with regard to ground contamination.
+The results of this assessment show that land identified as being potentially affected by a HAIL activity in the rural parts of the structure plan area are likely to present a low constraint to development.
+HAIL land within the urban area may present a more significant constraint to development.

-To meet the requirements the NES Soil regulations, and the WDC and WRC contaminated land rules, additional assessment and reporting on a site specific basis will be required for any HAIL sites identified in this assessment that is subject to a land use change or disturbance.
+To meet the requirements the NES Soil regulations, and the WDC and WRC contaminated land rules, additional assessment and reporting on a site specific basis will be required for any HAIL sites identified in this assessment.
 All works should be carried out by a suitably qualified and experienced practitioner, and undertaken in accordance with the Ministry for the Environment Contaminated Land Management Guidelines.